wernsey/skeem/Notes.md

 ## Debugging the Reference Counter

-Older versions of Skeem used a separate reference counter that has functionality to check for unreleased references when the interpreter terminates if it was compiled in debug mode (`NDEBUG` not defined).
+If you define `SK_USE_EXTERNAL_REF_COUNTER` in the preprocessor, Skeem will use a separate reference  counter that has functionality to check for unreleased references when the interpreter terminates if it was compiled in debug mode (`NDEBUG` not defined).

-I removed this functionality because I want Skeem to be self contained and not require the separate `refcnt.c` and `refcnt.h`.
+This functionality is disabled in the normal build because I want Skeem to be self contained and not require the separate `refcnt.c` and `refcnt.h`.

 I just want to keep these snippets around for reference.
 In the header: